passionTechLearner/StorageApp/README.md

 # StorageApp

-This Application reads data from api call and stores them in h2 database
+This Application reads data from api call and stores into h2 database